What is it?

 Consider the American Economic Association, an academic society for professors of economics.
 The Association has its own board, different types of membership, different rules, policies, and procedures for governing everything related to the association.
 Certain people can join (e.g., professors), and they can leave at any time for any reason (can’t afford it, don’t like it, etc.).
 Members agree to pay an annual fee to receive the association’s benefits (e.g., a hard-copy journal, free access to annual conference, voting privileges, etc.).

-The CCL Network works the same way, only instead of being applicable to academic publications and a few conferences once a year, it applies to an entire person and their property, 24/7.
+The CCL Community works in a similar way, only instead of being applicable to academic publications and a few conferences once a year, it applies to an entire person and their property.
 It also allows disciplinary action (i.e., law-breaking or “aggression”) to involve physical force (e.g., detainment for trial involving theft).
 Furthermore, with CCL the association itself is decentralized.
 There is no governing board or democratic law-making bodies.
 There are instead cooperative corporations, like corporate enforcers (i.e., rights protection/police) and adjudicators (lawyers and judges).
 Individuals specifically pay for Adjudicators and Enforcers to receive whatever level of benefits they want or can afford, with provisions in place for the most poor and vulnerable to be protected and represented regardless of their economic status.
 The CCL text is the “law” – just like any other terms and conditions of a contract.

 How Does It Work?
 (A More Detailed Summary)